kazcare/cheesy-cheese/README.md

 <a></a>
 ## Credits

 I would like to inform you all that this project (Cheesy Cheese) is built for **educational purpose** only and I have rendered the following items and information from different resources.
-I would like to thank you all for helping me completing my project.
+I would like to thank all of these resources for helping me completing my project.

 <a></a>
 ### Content